 here.

-To avoid this altogether, either remove these bogus files after manually copying
+To avoid these files altogether, either remove them after copying

-to exFAT on macOS, or use a sync tool that automatically skips these files, such
+to FAT or exFAT drives on macOS, or use a sync tool that automatically skips them,

 This app's Linux version is distributed on this website, which always has the latest version of this app.
 It is provided it as a zipped and self-contained executable that generally requires no other software to be installed.